 I hope Alazne forgives me for causing her, a severely depressed person, to wake up at around seven in the morning so I can meet her at her apartment building’s door.
 But it’s time for our first date.
 The last time we spoke to each other in person I had promised that we would have a fun time together, and I fully intend to make Alazne happier than if she had remained at home to sulk alone.

 I get off the bus close to Alazne’s apartment in Belaskoenea, and as I approach the front door of her working-class apartment building, down the street I spot an old man I have grown to hate: the self-appointed neighborhood watchman who annoyed me for staking out the building.
 He’s wearing the same likely foul-smelling tracksuit, and walking a tiny Maltese dog.
-I try to avoid even looking in the bastard’s direction; after all, I should only associate bliss with anything related to my beloved Alazne.
+I try to avoid even looking in the bastard’s direction; I should only associate bliss with anything related to my beloved Alazne.
 But when I press the doorbell of Alazne’s third floor apartment, the old man notices me and glares at me.
 Damn old turd!
 In this body, I’m much bigger than you.
 Some people have no sense of self-preservation.

 I hear a metallic crinkling sound as Alazne answers the doorbell.